Dragonball Evolution (soundtrack): Development

 A fan of the franchise, Tyler jumped at the job when he was offered it before filming even began.
 He called director James Wong stating that "they could make the film very, very epic".
-Tyler stated that the basis for his score is on the vibe that film is a parallel universe with a mythic aspect.
-He began work on the project before the initial filming by writing various themes to the anime itself.
+Tyler stated that the basis for his score is the vibe that the film is a parallel universe with a mythic aspect.
+He began work on the project before the initial filming by writing various themes for the anime itself.
 With the notion that a particular theme would be fitting for characters such as Goku, Piccolo, and Gohan.
 Tyler stated that he didn't want to go with "pop, synthpop stuff" that was presented in the anime as it was live-action.
 Yet he wanted something that "kind of stood outside of time a little bit more".
 But there are references to contemporary music within the score.
-Tyler conducted the score with Hollywood Studio Symphony Orchestra at the Newman Scoring Stage on the Twentieth Century Fox lot.
+Tyler conducted the score with the Hollywood Studio Symphony at the Newman Scoring Stage on the Twentieth Century Fox lot.
 With orchestrations by Robert Elhai, Brad Warnaar, Dana Niu, and Pakk Hui.

-Track List
+Track list

 Reception

 The album received a fair reception in contrast to its corresponding film.
 In his Evolution review, Zac Bertschy of Anime News Network gave the score a C grade.
 Christopher Coleman of TrackSounds praised the soundtrack, stating that Tyler's status as a fan of the series helped fuel his performance.
 He then recommended the album for those who enjoyed Tyler's work in such films as Timeline and Eagle Eye.
 David Abraham Dueck referred to the soundtrack as "a solidly engaging, robust, and complex musical thrill ride".
-Yet he felt that it wasn't groundbreaking, stating that did very little to stylistically deviate from Tyler other works.
+Yet he felt that it wasn't groundbreaking, stating that did very little to stylistically deviate from Tyler's other works.
 Tom Hoove of ScoreNotes gave the soundtrack an eight out of ten, citing the music as respectable.
 Yet like Dueck, Hoove would comment that the score was not groundbreaking, he then continued that the percussion sequences were easy to get into, and would also go on record citing "Chasing Dragonballs" and "Grime Vinyl" as favorite tracks.
 James Southall of Movie Wave gave the soundtrack three and a half stars.
 As he felt that while the soundtrack played too long, it was not much of a problem.
-As Tyler was able to keep his pace throughout the film.
+Tyler was able to keep his pace throughout the film.
 He would also describe that album as an amalgamation of Timeline and Danny Elfman's Batman and Spider-Man scores.